- For a particular type of traveler, "shark-infested" is exactly how water should be

 - Options include viewing inside a cage and feeding sharks

-But in spite of the extreme news and gory pop culture references, swimming with sharks continues to be a large and growing activity.
+And as our fascination shows no sign of abating, swimming with sharks continues to be a large and growing activity.

 The global shark tourism industry makes an estimated $500 million a year, says Patric Douglas, founder of Shark Divers and a shark dive specialist based in California.